 The Africa Chapter will map the different stakeholders of the region to identify groups of interest and partnerships of the private sector to work with to advocate for relevant legal framework, dissemination of communications campaigns, and development of capacity-building tools amongst others.
-These groups could be a chamber of commerce, a group of manufacturers, retail, medical association (trauma, pediatricians, etc.), and any other association or group that has an interest in road safety.
+The groups of interest we are referring here could be a chamber of commerce, group of manufacturers, retail, medical association (trauma, pediatricians, etc.), and any other association or group that has an interest in road safety.